jundalisay/superb/content/en/research/descartes/world/footnotes.md

 [54] Compare this and the following chapter to Discourses I and II of the Dioptrics, for which they supply the real model of light.

-[55] It is important to follow the construction of the diagram here, and hence to modify it.
-Strictly speaking E is a point, the apex of the visual cone EAD.
-By taking a neighborhood of points about E, Descartes generates a space, which he also calls E. The light coming to that space is the light contained in all the visual cones having a vertex in the space and a base in the sun, i.e. it is the light contained in the truncated cone FADG, where F and G should lie at the upper corners of the space, as shown in the following figure:

-The whole argument seems motivated solely by the need to have a person's eye at E see the whole disk of the sun.

 [56] Here again the counterfactual use of the void introduced above; cf. n.
 51.